Traveling Solo as a Female: How to Stay Safe & Travel Confidently

 You can never have too many padlocks.
 In fact, the more the merrier!
 Whether you use it to secure your luggage or your drawer/locker at the hostel, a padlock will always come in handy.

-One of the best safety tips is to carry a fake wallet
+One of the best safety tips for traveling solo as a female is to carry a fake wallet.

-#6 Divide your money and have an emergency credit card
+#12 Divide your money and bring an emergency credit card

-One of the best safety tips is to divide your money and credit cards
+One of the best safety tips for traveling solo as a female is to divide your money and credit cards.

 Speaking of wallets, don’t keep all your cash in one place.
 Keep an amount that is just enough for the day in your (real) wallet, and keep the rest of your cash locked in a safe back at your accommodation (if available).